Michael Govan

 MG

-We were building an addition on Charles Moore’s existing building design, Lawrence Hall, which was the old library.
-It was an early twentieth-century building, maybe even late nineteenth-century.
-Then Charles Moore, the postmodern architect, had built two editions.
-I was asked to help manage the construction of that second edition.
-At the time Tom Krens was getting his business degree, so he wasn’t in Williamstown a lot.
+We were building an addition onto Charles Moore’s existing design for Lawrence Hall, which was the old library.
+It was an early twentieth-century building, maybe even late nineteenth.
+Moore, the postmodern architect, had already done one addition, and I was asked to help manage the second.
+At the time, Tom Krens was getting his business degree, so he wasn’t in Williamstown much.
 I was just there.
-I lugged in light bulbs, did poster design, catalog design, programmed the computers for the collection, cleaned the bathrooms, whatever.
+I lugged in light bulbs, designed posters and catalogs, programmed the collection database, cleaned the bathrooms—whatever needed doing.
 [Laughs.]
-I had curated a show.
-Weirdly, I became the generalist while he was gone.
-I ended up doing more work and having more relationships with artists, conservators, curators, architects.
+I had curated a show, but weirdly, I became the generalist while he was gone.
+I ended up doing more work and forming closer relationships with artists, conservators, curators, architects.

 EO

-Is that when art and architecture converged for you?
-What were the psychological and psychosocial aspects of managing the construction of a building while curating the space?
-Not many people witness the building of an institution or the construction of a building generally.
-Did that have a staying power with you?
+Was that the moment when art and architecture converged for you?
+What were the psychological or even psychosocial aspects of managing a construction project while curating the space itself?
+Not many people witness the building of an institution—or the construction of a building, period.
+Did that experience leave a lasting imprint?

 MG